 Have you ever worked somewhere you couldn’t be yourself?
-Ever felt like you had to check part of yourself at the door?
-A fascinating study by Deloitte found that more than half of us conceal an integral part of ourselves at work.
-If you’ve ever felt like this, perhaps you might find the following film a little too familiar.
+Ever felt like you had to check part of yourself at the door before starting your day?
+A study by Deloitte found that a significant percentage of us spend time and energy ‘covering’ our authentic selves from others for fear of judgement or not fitting in.

 For people to reach their true potential, they must first feel free to live and work as their authentic selves.
-An inclusive workplace encourages this, by fostering an environment where individuals are empowered to speak up, contribute their ideas, and pursue a career free of limitations.
-Inclusive workplaces are happier and more productive spaces for people to work and as a result, these workplaces perform better than their less inclusive counterparts.
+An inclusive workplace encourages this, by fostering an environment where individuals are empowered to speak up, contribute their ideas, have equal opportunity to succeed, and pursue a career free of limitations.
+Inclusive workplaces support a more engaged team and productive space for people to work and as a result, these workplaces perform better than their less inclusive counterparts.